stan-hua/CytoImageNet/README.md

 **890,217** total images. **894 classes** (~1000 images per class).

 Microscopy images belong to **40 openly available datasets** from the following databases: Recursion, Image Data Resource, Broad Bioimage Benchmark Collection, Kaggle and the Cell Image Library.
+See below for the list of datasets included.
 ![database_composition](https://user-images.githubusercontent.com/63123494/130711398-fcd9d10b-9162-4284-b294-76be30b8a61b.png)

 The classes are ***soft/weak labels***, so overlap is possible.
 Labels were assigned based on image metadata provided in the originating datasets.
 Chosen label could